BNasss/artik-sdk/doc/LWM2M_README.md

 **Description**

-Called every time when the lwm2m client resource has been executed .
+Called every time when the lwm2m client resource has been executed.

 **Parameters**